 - Painted Desert Inn: Originally built by the Civilian Conservations Corps, the inn now serves as a museum and national historic landmark.

 Overnight backpacking is allowed in the wilderness areas but since Petrified Forest National Park does not have campground facilities, most visitors opt for lodging outside of the park walls.
 Nearby campgrounds include a KOA and RV park in Holbrook, located about 26 miles west.
-Nearby lodging are also in Holbrook, including the American Best Inn and Holbrook comfort Inn.
-(Get Rates)
+Nearby lodging is also in Holbrook, including the American Best Inn and Holbrook Comfort Inn.

 Areas of Interest Outside the Park